holmesm8/rev_it_up/README.md

 # RevItUp

 ### Description
 RevItUp is a Sinatra microservice used as the backend for the ShakeItUp web application.
-This microservice makes two API calls to Yelp and Google Places to return a randomly selected restaurant based on query parameters provided by the user.
+This microservice makes two API calls to Yelp Fusion and Google Places to return a randomly selected restaurant based on query parameters provided by the user.

 ### API Endpoint